WiGilroy/hello-world/README.md

 # hello-world
 Cantor Hello World Project
 My name is Will.
-I am a sophomore at the University of Michigan.
+I am a sophomore at the University of Michigan